Slavic migrations to the Balkans: Earliest archaeological findings

-For now archaeologically the earliest Slavic sites and artifacts in Moldova are dated to the 5th century, in Romania since 6th century (or not later than mid-6th century), from there to Transylvania in mid-6th century (with Gepids assimilation and additional Slavic waves since mid-7th century).
+For now archaeologically the earliest Slavic sites and artifacts in Moldova are dated to the 5th century, in Romania since the 6th century (or not later than mid-6th century), from there to Transylvania in the mid-6th century (with Gepids assimilation and additional Slavic waves since the mid-7th century).
 In the northern regions of the Carpathian Basin (from Tisza River to Western Slovakia) the presence of Slavs is archaeologically confirmed in the first half of the 6th century.
-In Southwestern Hungary (southwest of Lake Balaton) near the border with Slovenia and Croatia, specifically in Northeastern Slovenia, are radiocarbon dated to the first-third of the 6th century (and probably settled in the southwestern part of the Carpathian Basin before the arrival of Lombards).
-In Bulgaria and countries of former Yugoslavia since late 6th and early 7th century, while Greece surely only since the 7th century (although military invasions could be argued since mid-6th century).
+In Southwestern Hungary (southwest of Lake Balaton) near the border with Slovenia and Croatia, specifically in Northeastern Slovenia, are radiocarbon dated to the first third of the 6th century (and probably settled in the southwestern part of the Carpathian Basin before the arrival of Lombards).
+In Bulgaria and countries of former Yugoslavia since late 6th and early 7th century, while Greece surely only since the 7th century (although military invasions could be argued since the mid-6th century).